mazong1123/jekyll-now/_posts/2017-08-24-fixed-net-framework-10-years-old-bug.md

 # What's the bug?

-The bug can be splitted to 2 kind of problems (although they're fundmentally the same bug).
+The bug can be splitted to 2 kind of problems (although they're fundmentally the same).

 The first example is from [stackoverflow](https://stackoverflow.com/questions/2508945/can-anyone-explain-this-strange-behavior-with-signed-floats-in-c/2509152)